supposedly/joffrey/README.md

 ## Why?
 I needed a way to define sort-of-complex interdependencies between command-line options.
 None of the packages I found\* were able to handle this out of the box to an acceptable degree, so I decided to try my own hand;
-I feel like the lib should be able to handle this stuff itself, without your needing to delegate roles like *"check that these two flags aren't used at the same time as this arg"* or *"make sure all these things appear together, or alternatively that this second thing does"* to external functions or post-parsing if-statements.
+I feel like your library should be able to handle this stuff itself, without your needing to delegate roles like *"check that these two flags aren't used at the same time as this arg"* or *"make sure all these things appear together, or if not, that this other thing does"* to external functions or post-parsing if-statements.

-*Note: about a month after starting I discovered "[RedCLAP](https://github.com/marekjm/clap)", which did beat Joffrey to the idea of AND/OR/XOR clumps (by the names of "requires", "wants", and "conflicts"), albeit with a very different design philosophy overall; credit's due for (AFAIK) originating that concept, however!
-I also at about the same time found [argh](https://argh.readthedocs.io/en/latest/index.html), which despite not solving the clumping issue appears to (by pure coincidence) share a number of features with Joffrey -- but it's currently looking for maintainers and does depend on argparse underneath (which I'm trying my best to get away from), so I'd say we're good.
+\*Note: about a month after starting I discovered "[RedCLAP](https://github.com/marekjm/clap)", which did beat Joffrey to the idea of AND/OR/XOR clumps (by the names of "requires", "wants", and "conflicts"), albeit with a very different design philosophy overall.
+Credit's due for (AFAIK) originating that concept!
+At about the same time, I also found found [argh](https://argh.readthedocs.io/en/latest/index.html), which coincidentally shares a lot of features with Joffrey -- it does depend on argparse underneath, though, and I'm trying my best to get away from it.

-Joffrey, by the way, is still an experiment.
-If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/supposedly/01224262b816df21b601ab0784d5f999) of alternatives to check out!
+Joffrey's still an experiment, by the way.
+If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/supposedly/01224262b816df21b601ab0784d5f999) of alternatives to check out.

 [](#separator-for-pypi)